 - Your Logger must be set up with a CA-signed SSL certificate.
-For more information, see "SSL Server Certificate" on page 537. - A Logger, even when in non-FIPS mode, must use a CA-signed certificate if it is software-based SmartConnector.
+For more information, see "SSL Server Certificate" on page 552. - A Logger, even when in non-FIPS mode, must use a CA-signed certificate if it is software-based SmartConnector.
 Additionally, ensure that the root certificate of the CA that signed Logger's certificate is trusted on the SmartConnector.
-If the CA's root certificate is not trusted on the SmartConnector, follow instructions in "Installing or Updating a SmartConnector to be FIPS-Compliant" below.
+If the CA's root certificate is not trusted on the SmartConnector, follow instructions in "Installing or Updating a SmartConnector to be FIPS-Compliant" on the next page.